 The University provides support for students who declare a disability both at entry to their course and whilst on course.
 If you are an entrant then we can start the process of putting arrangements in place before you start your studies and we would recommend that you contact the Disability Team as soon as you have made an application to study here.
 The University has a range of reasonable adjustments that it can put in place for you to help you achieve your academic potential and to make the transition to University as smooth as possible.

-The Disability Team has specialist advisers who advise students with physical disabilities, sensory impairment, unseen medical conditions, mental health difficulties, Autistic Spectrum disorders and Specific Learning Difficulties:
+The Disability Team has specialist advisers who advise students with physical disabilities, sensory impairment, unseen medical conditions, long standing health or medical conditions, mental health difficulties, Autistic Spectrum disorders and Specific Learning Difficulties:

 John Petrie, Disability Adviser